tasal9/ZamAI/Google-Summer-of-Code.md

 - ["Writing a proposal" guidelines](https://google.github.io/gsocguides/student/writing-a-proposal)
 - [Proposal evaluation criteria](http://intermine.org/internships/guidance/grading-criteria-2019/)

+A **successful proposal** will have the following:

+- Concrete ideas and implementation notes, increasing confidence that the proposal is feasible in the timeline and the contributor is capable of delivering it.
+- Minimal verbosity/buzzwords.
+- Appendix that links to:
+    1. Draft PR (or paste the code into the proposal) that shows how the proposed approach, in code.
+    2. Neovim PR(s) that you worked on.
+This is the main way to demonstrate your approach to understanding the codebase and executing real work.

 Below are some suggested issues.
 These are starting points.
 Your proposal should start with (1) a "Problem" section that describes the problem being solved, followed by (2) your proposed solution to the problem, including implementation details and constraints.

 ## Tips